verrazzano/docs/content/en/docs/setup/install/installation.md

 Verrazzano provides a platform [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage the life cycle of Verrazzano installations.
-You can install, uninstall, and update Verrazzano installations by updating the [Verrazzano custom resource]({{< relref "/docs/reference/api/verrazzano/verrazzano.md" >}}).
+You can install, uninstall, and upgrade Verrazzano installations by updating the [Verrazzano custom resource]({{< relref "/docs/reference/api/verrazzano/verrazzano.md" >}}).

 To install the Verrazzano platform operator: